s-fletcher/carly-blog/src/blog-posts/the-dreaded-icebreaker.md

 5.	**I am an only child.**

 I have never seen it as lonely though, I have always surrounded myself with friends that feel like siblings- minus the sharing and fighting!
+BONUS FACT!!
+I am in a Christian Women's Sorority called Sigma Phi Lambda, so I really do have friends that are my sisters.
+My sorority is my favorite part about friendships and I love being part of this sisterhood.

 6.	**I am a Christian!**